stryker-mutator/stryker-net/docs/getting-started.md

 dotnet stryker
 ```

-If more configuration is needed follow the instuctions in your console.
+If more configuration is needed follow the instructions in your console.

 # Configure